risk-first/website/menagerie/Feature-Risk.md

 Consider **Feature Risk** from both the down-side and the up-side:
  - What are we missing?
  - How can we be _even better_?

+Hopefully, this has given you some ideas about what **Feature Risk** involves.
+Hopefully, you might be able to identify a few more specific varieties.
+But, it's time to move on and look at how time affects our projects, in [Schedule Risk](Schedule-Risk).